 Note: Students who have completed the equivalent of two or three years of high school foreign language can take the 1014 level of that language only for CR/NC grading at Transylvania.
-Students with four or more years may take 1014 and 1024 only for CR/NC grading.
+Students with four or more years or AP level foreign language may take 1014 and 1024 only for CR/NC grading.